 - What training or abilities does my child need to participate in the challenge course?

 No special abilities are required, and campers and their leaders receive instruction prior to their participation.
 We make every effort to give every camper, including those with disabilities, the opportunity to participate in challenge course elements.

 - Young Life promises to meet the highest standards of construction, maintenance and operation of challenge course elements.
 Who establishes those standards and certifies that Young Life is meeting them?

 Young Life follows and ensures consistent application of the standards developed by the Association of Challenge Course Technology (ACCT).
 For more on ACCT, see below.

-The sole provider for inspections and certifications of Young Life’s challenge courses is Adventure Experiences, Inc., a Professional Vendor Member (PVM) of the ACCT.
-Adventure Experiences carries the highest level of certification available in the challenge course industry.
+The sole provider for inspections and certifications of Young Life’s challenge courses is Signature Research, Inc., a Professional Vendor Member (PVM) of the ACCT.
+Signature Research, Inc., carries the highest level of certification available in the challenge course industry.